Suresh-144/restaurant-k8s-files/README.md

-how to use it ?
+how to deploy this application using argoCD ?

 STEP-1:
 CREATE CLUSTER USING KOPS/eks